nixksans/nvim/ReadMe.md

 ## Git Integration
 The setup includes **gitsigns.nvim** for inline git information similar to GitLens.
 Signs show added, modified, and deleted lines and you can toggle blame with `:Gitsigns toggle_current_line_blame`.

+## AI Assistance
+This setup includes **github/copilot.vim** to bring GitHub Copilot suggestions into Neovim.
+After installation, run `:Copilot setup` to sign in.
+Accept a suggestion in insert mode by pressing `<Tab>`, just like in VS Code.